How to Practice Typing Without Getting Bored

 Common mistakes that kill typing motivation

 If you feel stuck on a plateau, switch your focus for one week.
 Instead of chasing maximum WPM, train consistency or accuracy.
-This often restarts progress.
+This often restarts progress because it improves the quality of your typing.

 Frequently asked questions